|

 Control Draft] Tenant voter registration

-is the critical part of this process.
+is an important part of this process.
 Tenants are so used to not having a say,

 not having their views considered, not having any power to change their lives,